kyma-incubator/examples/wordpress/README.md

 ## Kyma plugin for Wordpress

-Log into Wordpress as admin, and install 2 plugins:
+Before you install plugins ensure that you have proper configuration of Permalinks.
+Log into Wordpress as admin, go to Settings -> Permalinks, select `Post name` option and save changes.
-- Basic Auth
+Now download and install (Plugins -> Add new -> Upload plugin), and activate these 2 plugins:
-- Kyma Connector
+- [Basic Auth](https://github.com/WP-API/Basic-Auth/archive/master.zip) - for more details go for [GitHub repository](https://github.com/WP-API/Basic-Auth)

-First one you can find in Wordpress Plugin Directory.
-Install and activate it.
+- [Kyma Connector](https://github.com/kyma-incubator/wordpress-connector/archive/master.zip) - for more details go for [GitHub repository](https://github.com/kyma-incubator/wordpress-connector)

-Kyma Connector you can download from [here](https://github.com/kyma-incubator/wordpress-connector/archive/master.zip).
-See more details in the [GitHub repository](ttps://github.com/kyma-incubator/wordpress-connector).
-Install Kyma Connector by uploading the zip file with the plugin, and activate it.
-Go to Settings -> Kyma Connector, uncheck Verify SSL option, and save changes (as you remember default Kyma installation uses self signed certificates).
+Go to Settings -> Kyma Connector, uncheck Verify SSL option (you need it because default Kyma installation uses self-signed certificates), and provide username and password you created during installation, and save changes.

 # Connect Wordpress to Kyma